-In 2018, Bangladesh’s economy was ranked 41st in gross domestic product (GDP) in the world.
-The country’s economy is dependent on agriculture and the export of clothing, textiles, shrimp, and tea.
+In 2019, Bangladesh’s economy was ranked 41st in gross domestic product (GDP) in the world.
+The country’s economy is dependent on agriculture and the export of clothing, footwear, textiles, seafood, and tea.

-On October 19, 2020, the Bangladesh government announced the National Solar Energy Action Plan, which envisions establishment of utility scale solar hubs across the country.
-The government plan sets a goal of developing 40,000 MW of solar capacity by 2041.
+In 2020, the Bangladesh government announced the National Solar Energy Action Plan, which established utility scale solar hubs across the country.
+The government’s goal is to develop 40,000 MW of solar capacity by 2041.

 Over the past decade, Bangladesh has experienced consistent economic growth and prosperity.
-The country’s future economic growth will require a dramatic reduction in the import of expensive fossil fuels (coal, oil, and natural gas).
+The country’s future economic growth will require a reduction in expensive, imported refined petroleum and coal.

-Bangladesh has significant renewable energy potential including solar, hydropower, and biomass, which could meet the country’s current and future power demands.
-However, previous governments have failed to implement previous renewable energy programs.
+Bangladesh has vast renewable energy potential, including solar, hydropower, and wind; which could provide clean, reliable power to the entire country.
+Unfortunately, previous governments have failed to implement ambitious renewable energy programs and policies.

 Will the current government of Bangladesh begin to move the country’s fossil fueled economy to clean, low-cost renewable energy?
 Bangladesh’s economic and environmental future is depending on it.

 Website – “Our Energy Conundrum”

 World Bank, “Access To Electricity (% Population) – Bangladesh

 Gross Domestic Product 2019 – World Bank DataBank

 Carbon Brief “Paris 2015: Tracking Country Climate Pledges”